csi-aseb-chapter/Certificate-Generator/README.md

 5. App generates a certificate image and redirects to preview
 6. User downloads the certificate PNG

+## Organizer Interface

+Alongside the public participant flow, the application also includes an authenticated organizer interface.

+Future club organizers can use this interface to manage events and certificate settings without modifying the codebase.

+Access location and credentials are intentionally not documented in this README and should be shared only through your club's internal handover process.

 ## Event Creation by Filesystem

 You can define events directly in the events directory.